

 1.1

-The Research Training Program (RTP) Fee Offset is provided to the University to offset tuition fees of a HDR student that would otherwise have been paid by the student.
+The Research Training Program (RTP) Fee Offset is provided to the University to offset tuition fees of a Higher Degree by Research (HDR) student that would otherwise have been paid by the student.
 The fee offset represents the estimated cost of providing research training to students.
 These costs include:

 • HDR supervisor costs such as salary and on-costs